 - High-Pressure Steam

-Case Study 1: Waste heat from an industrial fuel cell process was utilized to make additional electric power.
+Case Study 1: High-temperature exhaust gas (from a diesel fuel reformation process to feed hydrogen into a solid oxide fuel cell) was utilized to make additional electric power.
 A turbo-alternator was designed to make 60 kW of electric power utilizing a high-speed permanent magnet alternator.
 The design featured ball bearings that utilized a process fluid, diesel fuel, to lubricate the ball bearings.

 Barber-Nichols designed and built a 6kW Uninterruptible Power System that utilized a High Inertia Turbine (HIT 6).
 The alternator is situated between the turbine wheel and the 2.0 kg (4.5 lb) flywheel.